ChunXiaostudy/chunxiaoli.github.io/_pages/about.md

 [**Noise Diffusion for Enhancing Semantic Faithfulness in Text-to-Image Synthesis**](https://arxiv.org/abs/2411.16503)

-Boming Miao, Chunxiao Li, **Xiaoxiao Wang**, Andi Zhang, Rui Sun, Zizhe Wang, Yao Zhu
+Boming Miao, **Chunxiao Li**, Xiaoxiao Wang, Andi Zhang, Rui Sun, Zizhe Wang, Yao Zhu

 - We propose a simple yet effective method to optimize the latent noise of diffusion models using VLM-guided question-answering, aiming to improve semantic faithfulness of generated images.
 Our method is model-agnostic, training-free, and improves both VQA and CLIP-based alignment scores.
 </div>